cloudflare/workers-docs/content/tutorials/build-a-rustwasm-function/_index.md

 ---
-title: "Build a Rust+WASM Worker"
+title: "Build a Rust and WASM Function"
 weight: 3
 ---

-This tutorial will walk you through the stepf of generating, building, previewing, configuring, and publishing a Rust-generated WebAssembly serverless function that parses Markdown for Cloudflare Workers.
+This tutorial will walk you through the steps of generating, building, previewing, configuring, and publishing a Rust-generated WebAssembly serverless function that parses Markdown for Cloudflare Workers.
 Let's get started!

 This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
 If you haven't used Wrangler, we recommend checking out the ["Installing the CLI"](/quickstart/cli-setup) part of our [Quick Start guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.

 ## Generate

-Cloudflare's command-line tool for managing Worker projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
+Cloudflare's command-line tool for managing Workers projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
 We'll make use of the [rustwasm-worker template](https://github.com/cloudflare/rustwasm-worker-template/) to start building your project.

-In the command line, generate your Worker project by passing in a project name (we'll use rustwasm-markdown-parser), and the template URL to base your project on.
+In the command line, generate your Workers project by passing in a project name (we'll use rustwasm-markdown-parser), and the template URL to base your project on.

 ```sh
 wrangler generate rustwasm-markdown-parser https://github.com/cloudflare/rustwasm-worker-template/